makrai/notes/buechel18-emo-multiling-multitask-naacl.md

 * We: word emotion induction as a multi-task learning (MTL) problem
   * each independent emotion dimension is considered as an individual task
   * hidden layers are shared between these dimensions
-  * comparing our model against alternative emotion and polarity induction meth
+  * comparing our model against alternative emo and polarity induction methods
   * 9 typologically diverse languages and a total of 15 conditions
   * Our model turns out to outperform each one of them
     * largest gain on the smallest data sets, merely composed of 1000 samples
 * organization of the main part
-  * we will first validate our claim that MTL is superior to single-task learning for word emotion induction
+  * we first validate our claim that MTL is superior to single-task learning for word emotion induction
   * large-scale evaluation of our model featuring
-    9 typologically diverse languages and multiple publicly available embedding
+    9 typologically diverse languages and multiple publicly available embeds
   * 15 conditions
   * Our MTL model surpasses the current SOTA for each of them, and even performs competitive relative to human reliability
-  * largest benefit on the smallest data sets, comprising merely one thousand
+  * largest benefit on the smallest data sets, comprising merely 1 K
   * competitive to human annotation reliability in terms of inter-study as well as split-half reliability